Interview with Pieter van Leeuwen Boomkamp

 With LeapBox I don’t need to overapply anymore or increase the dose just to be sure.
 I know what I spray, at all places.

-When you move into a corner you notice that your boom is hanging still for a moment.
-Later in the season, the crops would lay flat exactly on that spot.
-You are losing your crop and the inner corners and the outer corners are getting too little.
+When you move into a corner, you notice that your boom is hanging still for a moment.
+You bully your crop at that moment.
+Later in the season, the crops would lay flat exactly on that spot because you have over applied.
+At the same time, the plants at the outer corners are exposed to higher risk.
+You under apply there and the coverage is insufficient.
 That’s really annoying to me!

 Is LeapBox user friendly?